The Coral share new single ‘Faceless Angel’ and talk double album 'Coral Island

 Fuelled by their own fairground memories and fantasies, 10th album ‘Coral Island’ sees the band soundtracking bustling seaside towns in the summer on the first half of the record before waltzing into the lonely lives of characters who inhabit the island during the cold winter on the second.
 To get a taster of what’s to come, the band have shared launch single ‘Faceless Angel’.

-“It came from this this idea, inspired by the sort of pre-Beatles around the time of Chuck Berry, The Everly Brothers and Joe Meek’s ‘Johnny Remember Me’, that type of thing,” frontman James Skelly told NME.
+“It came from this idea, inspired by the sort of pre-Beatles around the time of Chuck Berry, The Everly Brothers and Joe Meek’s ‘Johnny Remember Me’, that type of thing,” frontman James Skelly told NME.
 “We had this groove within that.
 But the song is about the celebration of mystery.
 The ‘Faceless Angel’ was sort of meant to be a ride.
 I got the idea from the Hellblazer [graphic novels].
 It’s like a fallen angel and a pulp mystery, based on old comics.”

 The track comes with visuals directed by Edwin Burdis, the man behind Arctic Monkeys‘ ‘Four Stars Out Of Five’ video.